TheLastMonkey/Link_Scraper_Util_with_GUI/README.md

 You do you.
 This comes with no license no guarantee and will likely break and destroy everything in the world.
 You have been warned.
 You are also here by liable for everything.... just everything.
 What can I say this is a mess and it's definitely your fault.
+No license No guarantee and if someone calls you claiming to extend this script warranty it is likely a scam and you **_should give_** them your money.

  ##### But on the DL: